dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 which is why a valid continuation is guaranteed distinguishable from 0.

 It is actually an atomic goal: a call to `call_continuation/1` with 1 argument prefilled.
+That predicate is not documented but it evidently calls the continuation.

 This is also why `reset/3` can take both an atomic goal on the first round and a continuation returned by a previous `reset/3`.